Ovid/chrome-diogenes/README.md

 A Chrome extension to help you search for truth.

+You can install the plugin locally, [or from the Chrome Web store](https://chromewebstore.google.com/detail/diogenes/ejclefajnpagdpfafajggddaakdiacfe).

 # Rationale

 In a world rich in disinformation, friend love to send us articles on the web that,